cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/LIME/MOOC.md

 # MOOC Dropout Prediction

-## Summary

-LIME was trivial to apply to the MOOC Model, provided inelegant but effective explanation visuals, and there appeared to be a positive relation between a viewer's experience with ML and their belief that LIME explanation helped explain the model.
+LIME was straight forward to apply to the MOOC Model, provided inelegant but effective explanation visuals.

 ## Apply LIME to MOOCs

-Applying LIME to the ML model used to predict if a student would drop out of a MOOC straight forward and did not require a background in explainable AI techniques.
+Applying LIME to the ML model used to predict if a student would drop out of a MOOC was straight forward and did not require a background in explainable AI techniques.

 The literature has centralized around one implementation, the Python package [LIME](https://pypi.org/project/lime/), which has extensive and easy to use documentation.